In France, New Year’s Eve, known as “La Saint-Sylvestre” or “réveillon de l’an”, is celebrated in a variety of ways.

-Foie Gras which literally means “fat liver” is defined by French law as the liver of a duck or goose fattened by force-feeding with a feeding tube.
+Foie Gras “fat liver” is defined by French law as the liver of a duck or goose fattened by force-feeding with a feeding tube.

-Despite the controversy set around the method of producing foie gras by force-feeding, which most animal activists say is torture for the animals, Foie gras is gleefully gobbled up by both French children and adults across France all year round, especially during Christmas and New Years.
+Despite the controversy around the method of producing foie gras by force-feeding, which most animal activists say is torture for the animals, Foie gras is gleefully gobbled up across France all year round, especially during Christmas and New Years.

 3- CRUSTACÉS et COQUILLAGES

-If you are really lucky, your host spared no expense and in addition to oysters, he or she put out a platter of a variety of shell fish and crustacean over ice.
+If you’re really lucky, your host spared no expense, and in addition to oysters, he or she put out a platter of a variety of shellfish and crustacean over ice.

 If you see prawns (Gambas) on the platter, don’t be surprised to see the heads, eyes and antennae still attached to prawns which you eat by pinching off the head and suck out the juice if you dare before eating the actual flesh.

 You might also find raw cockles, mussels and raw sea urchin.